 Stock purchases in October

 In October, I bought more shares of great companies so that the dividends will continue to rise in the future.
-All purchases were expansions of existing holdings.

 - MSCI World Energy ETF (238 shares)